JuliaLang/julia/doc/manual/packages.rst

     @@ -0,0 +1 @@
     +84b8e266dae6de30ab9703150b3bf771ec7b6285

+The ``Pkg.tag`` command takes an optional second argument that is either an explicit version number object like ``v"0.0.1"`` or one of the symbols ``:patch``, ``:minor`` or ``:major``.
+These increment the patch, minor or major version number of your package intelligently.

-Again, these changes to ``METADATA`` aren't available to anyone else until they've been included upstream.
+These changes to ``METADATA`` aren't available to anyone else until they've been included upstream.
-Again, if you have push access to the official ``METADATA`` repo, you can use the ``Pkg.publish()`` command, which first makes sure that individual package repos have been tagged, pushes them if they haven't already been, and then pushes ``METADATA`` to the origin.
+If you have push access to the official ``METADATA`` repo, you can use the ``Pkg.publish()`` command, which first makes sure that individual package repos have been tagged, pushes them if they haven't already been, and then pushes ``METADATA`` to the origin.
-If you don't have push access to ``METADATA``, you'll have to open a pull request for the last bit [4]_.
+If you don't have push access to ``METADATA``, you'll have to open a pull request for the last bit, although we're planning on automatically opening pull requests for you in the future.

-If there is a ``REQUIRE`` file in your package repo, then it will be copied into the appropriate spot in ``METADATA`` when you tag a version.
+If there is a ``REQUIRE`` file in your package repo, it will be copied into the appropriate spot in ``METADATA`` when you tag a version.
-Package developers should make sure that the ``REQUIRE`` file in their packages correctly reflect the requirements of their package, which will automatically flow into the official metadata.
+Package developers should make sure that the ``REQUIRE`` file in their package correctly reflects the requirements of their package, which will automatically flow into the official metadata if you're using ``Pkg.tag``.
-If they need to fix the registered requirements of an already-published package version, they can do so just by editing the metadata for that version, which will still have the same commit hash – remember, the hash associated with a version is permanent.
+If you need to fix the registered requirements of an already-published package version, you can do so just by editing the metadata for that version, which will still have the same commit hash – the hash associated with a version is permanent.
 Since the commit hash stays the same, the contents of the ``REQUIRE`` file that will be checked out in the repo will **not** match the requirements in ``METADATA`` after such a change;
 this is unavoidable.
-When you fix the requirements in ``METADATA`` for a previous version of a package, you should also fix the ``REQUIRE`` file in the current version of the package.
+When you fix the requirements in ``METADATA`` for a previous version of a package, however, you should also fix the ``REQUIRE`` file in the current version of the package.

 ..
 [3] Installing and using GitHub's `"hub" tool <https://github.com/github/hub>`_ is highly recommended.
 It allows you to do things like run ``hub create`` in the package repo and have it automatically created via GitHub's API.

-..
-[4] In the future, ``Pkg`` will automatically create pull requests when you don't have push permissions, but that feature has not yet been implemented.

 Requirements
 ------------